fomightez/text_mining/README.md

   -l, --lines      add this flag to force individual lines to be used to read
                    the words_list and make the list to be compared to lines in the data file.
-This enables the use of two-word names with punctutation, like `Mr. Smith`, or even phrases.
+This enables the use of two-word names with punctuation, like `Mr. Smith`, or even phrases.
   -d, --data_substring_suffices
                    add this flag to allow substrings from the data lines to match contents of the words_list.
 For example, when this flag is active `me` in the words_list would allow for matches to lines containing the word `some`.
   -s, --sensitive  add this flag to force comparison of items to be case-
                    sensitive (NOT recommended).
 Default (recommended) is to make the comparisons independent of character case in order